-5. Go to the WordPress secret key generator to grab authentication unique keys and salts then add them to your wp-config.php file.
+5. Go to the WordPress secret key generator to grab unique authentication keys and salts.
+Then replace the default empty ones in your wp-config.php file.

 - These values can be anything you want them to be — it is just easier to auto-generate them using the key generator

 6. Finally, save all changes to your wp-config.php file and upload the file to the root of your WordPress install (the same directory where the wp-config-sample file was located).